 In the image above, you can see that with Vantage DX, you can quickly identify which users are being affected by the outage in each of the locations you have selected.

 A message is sent to the local IT personnel that will be affected by the outage, explaining the issue, the severity, which workloads and features are impacted and which users are already experiencing it, even if they have not created any ticket yet.
 Similarly, a message can be sent to alert the business, providing an explanation and potential workaround while waiting for Microsoft to announce and then resolve the issue.

 You now know everything you need to take action and limit the impact of the Microsoft outage.
 And we are still in minute 5 after early detection, while the rest of the world waits for the notification from Microsoft!

 Lay the Foundation

-Martello DEM has just helped you to considerably reduce the impact of the Microsoft outage by allowing you to identify, qualify, understand and take decisive actions before any official announcement of the problem.
+Martello Vantage DX has just helped you to considerably reduce the impact of the Microsoft outage by allowing you to identify, qualify, understand and take decisive actions before any official announcement of the problem.